-- ▲ You have several options after you receive a failure ID: - Click Next to open the Event Automation Service (EAS) page, where you can log the case.

-• Scan the QR code with your mobile device, which takes you to the EAS page, where you can log the case.

-• Click the box next to the 24-digit failure ID to copy your failure code and send it to support.
+- You have several options after you receive a failure ID: - Select Next to open the Event Automation Service (EAS) page, where you can log the case. - or - - Scan the QR code with your mobile device, which takes you to the EAS page, where you can log the case. - or - - Select the box next to the 24-digit failure ID to copy your failure code and send it to support.